 What is the most viewed document of the TV-streaming service Netflix?
-The latest script of Game of Thrones?
-An interview with Kevin Spacy about the new season of House of Cards?
-Surprisingly, it was their human resource strategy.
+An interview about a new season coming out?
+No. Surprisingly, it was their human resource strategy.
 Over 13 million people made the effort to read it.
 Sheryl Sandberg, the Chief Operation Officer of Facebook, even called it ´one of the most important documents ever to come out of Silicon Valley.´

 It shows how crucial HR is becoming.
 The time that HR departments were mainly involved in bureaucratic tasks like payroll and staff administration is long gone.
 According to Page Executive´s HR Barometer, modern HR leaders are key figures in the organisation.
 The future of the company depends on their strategy to recruit and retain the biggest talents out there.

 In a competitive job market high potential candidates are scarce.
 That´s why HR leaders need to look for new ways to attract and to keep talent.
 These are the 3 most important trends that help them to reach their goals.

 Trend 1.
 Build a strong employer brand to attract the best candidates